From 2003 to 2018, Dave lived and worked in GCC countries including UAE, Qatar, Bahrain, Saudi Arabia, Oman and Kuwait. He had a great time!

 There are a few common myths surrounding bed bugs:

-- They are too small to see - not true - see picture.
+- They are too small to see: Not true - see picture.
 But they hide very well.

-- They only like dirty people - not true - they like everyone, even me and I'm very clean!
-However it is true that some people have almost no reaction to the bites and may be unaware of an infestation, at least in the early stages.
+- They only like dirty people: Not true - they like everyone, even me and I'm very clean!
+However, it is true that some people have almost no reaction to the bites and may be unaware of an infestation, at least in the early stages.

-- They only like dirty houses - not true - they like business hotels too, and are more than happy to come home with you in your baggage.
+- They only like dirty houses: Not true - they like business hotels too, and are more than happy to come home with you in your baggage.

 Let the Battle Commence

 The first step was to carry out a thorough search of the premises.
 This time, knowing what I was looking for, it didn't take me long to find small blood spots (mine, dammit!) under the seam at the bottom of the mattress.
-Raising the seam inch by inch round the mattress, I was soon rewarded by my first live sighting.
+Raising the seam inch by inch around the mattress, I was soon rewarded by my first live sighting.
 You can bet your life he didn't live long!
 But then a second, and a third, and out of the corner of my eye, wasn't that something scuttling across the headboard...

 I'm not squeamish about bugs, but not sentimental either.
 If they wanted my mattress, they were welcome to it, but not in my house.
 What I did next was very wrong.
 You are supposed to wrap and seal an infested mattress in plastic before disposing of it in an approved manner.
 But this is Doha where nothing is done properly.
-Single handed, I heaved the king-size monster onto its edge, dragged it to the door, down two flights of steps (the turns were the most fun!), across the street, and propped it up against the Corporation skip.
+I single-handedly heaved the king-size monster onto its edge, dragged it to the door, down two flights of steps (the turns were the most fun!), across the street, and propped it up against the Corporation skip.
 In Doha, there is no house refuse collection.
-There are public skips on the corner of every block - and God, don't they stink in Summer - that are emptied once or twice a week.
+There are public skips on the corner of every block - and God, don't they stink in summer - that are emptied once or twice a week.
 Most of them are home to a family of stray cats.
 I suppose I could have predicted what would happen next.
 Within half an hour, someone had stolen it.
 Oops!

 With the mattress out of the way, I sprayed all the bedding, bagged it up and delivered it to a local steam laundry, then set about on a deep clean of the whole flat, spraying anything dubious and paying special attention to curtains, corners, cracks and edges.
-Being a hot country, there are no fitted carpets and the tiled floor makes it easier to clean and to spot runaways.
+Being a hot country, there are no fitted carpets and the tiled floor makes it easier to clean and spot runaways.